Temitope-Alo/enterprise-decision-lab/README.md

 <!-- Section 1: Introduce yourself -->
 ## ABOUT ME

 Hello!
 I'm **Temitope** 👋, a business & data analyst focused on bridging the gap between business needs and operational solutions.
 I examine organizational processes, systems, and data to uncover problems, opportunities, and requirements that shape performance and decision-making.
-My strength lies in translating complex analytical findings into clear, actionable recommendations that support leaders in making informed, high-impact decisions.
+My strength lies in translating complex analytical findings into clear, actionable recommendations that support leaders to make informed, high-impact decisions.

 ---